 The SLT Program is very affordable.
-Once selected there is a $200 registration fee. ($100.00 for those who qualify for financial aid determined by SFSP eligibility application.)
-The registration fee covers miscellaneous expenses related to the program such as transportation, t-shirts, curriculum, outings and snack shop credit.
+Once selected there is a one time $200 membership fee. ($100.00 for those who qualify for financial aid determined by SFSP eligibility application.)
+The membership fee covers miscellaneous expenses related to the program such as transportation, t-shirts, curriculum, outings and snack shop credit.

 Each SLT camper will receive the following benefits: